 ABSTRACT

-Child health has improved in many developing countries, bringing new challenges, including realization of the children's full physical and intellectual potential.
+Background Child health has improved in many developing countries, bringing new challenges, including realization of the children's full physical and intellectual potential.
 This study explored child development within a birth cohort, its psychosocial determinants and interactions with maternal schooling and economic position.

 Methods All children born in Pelotas, Brazil, in 2004, were recruited to a birth cohort study.
 These children were assessed at birth and at 3, 12 and 24 months of age.
 In this last assessment involving 3869 children, detailed information on socio-economic and health characteristics was collected.
 Child development was assessed using the screening version of Battelle's Development Inventory.
 Five markers of cognitive stimulation and social interaction were recorded and summed to form a score ranging from 0–5.
 The outcomes studied were mean development score and low performance (less than 10th percentile of the sample).